Vibration Energy Harvesting

 Can all vibrations be converted into electricity?

-Yes, and no. Theoretically, all vibrations can be converted into electricity.
+Yes, and no. Theoretically, all vibration energy can be converted into electrical energy.
 However, there are certain types of vibrations the are preferred when the intent is to power a sensor or monitoring system.
 They have the following characteristics:

 - A steady vibration (i.e. not random shocks)